znguye/lab-dom-race-car/README.md

     this.update();

-    // Interrupt the interval to stop the loop if "gameIsOver" is set to "true" if (this.gameIsOver) {
+    // If "gameIsOver" is set to "true" clear the interval to stop the loop if (this.gameIsOver) {
       clearInterval(this.gameIntervalId)
     }